matbryan52/microscopy-images-qem/slides.md

 Colourmaps are critical to how we interpret visual data.
 It is important that a features we see are from the data and not the map.

-Some colourmaps are **perceptually uniform**, i.e a $\Delta$ in the data is perceived as the same *visual* $\Delta$ to our eyes, across the whole range of the colourmap.
+> Some colourmaps are **perceptually uniform** - a $\Delta$ in the data is perceived as the same *visual* $\Delta$ to our eyes, across the whole range of the colourmap.

-- Non-uniform colourmaps can create visual boundaries which do not exist in the data, or hide real boundaries
+Non-uniform colourmaps can create visual boundaries which do not exist in the data, or hide real boundaries

 <iframe src="http://localhost:9091/colour-uniformity" width="600" height="575" frameBorder="0"></iframe>